-- Some examples expose a Parametrization object, which defines the weight for each score constraint.
-The human planner can then tweak those weights at runtime. - When the business changes, the score function often needs to change too.
+- The human planner tweaks the constraint weights of the constraint configuration in a UI, as the business priorities change over time. - When the business changes, the score function often needs to change too.
 The human planner can notify the developers to add, change or remove score constraints.